vmware/vic/tests/manual-test-cases/Group17-ManualTTY/17-1-TTY-Tests.md

 3. Issue docker run -it busybox df to the new VCH
 4. Issue docker run -it busybox top to the new VCH
 5. Issue docker create -it busybox /bin/top to VIC appliance
-6. Issue docker start -ai <containerID> from pervious step
+6. Issue docker start -ai <containerID> from previous step

 ### Expected Outcome: